 Preparation and Storage

-- 12 months from date of receipt, -20 °C, as supplied.
+- 12 months from date of receipt, -20 to -70 °C as supplied.

-- 1 month, 2 to 8 °C under sterile conditions after opening.
+- 1 month, 2 to 8 °C under sterile conditions after reconstitution.

-- 6 months, -20 to -70 °C under sterile conditions after opening.
+- 6 months, -20 to -70 °C under sterile conditions after reconstitution.

 Background: S100A8/S100A9 Heterodimer